daT7F4/TMIDI/README.md

 ### Setup

-First, you need the main.py file, the videos.txt file, a .sf2(soundfont) file and a MIDI file to render
+First, you need the main.py file, the requirements.txt file , a .sf2(soundfont) file and a MIDI file to render

-Second, you need to install some dependencies using pip
+Second, you need to install some dependencies using pip, you can use `pip install -r requirements.txt` for that
 * mido
 * numpy
 * subprocess
 * cv2
 * alive_progress
 * midi2audio

-You can also run `pip install -r requirements.txt`

 You will also need to install FluidSynth and ffmpeg but you can't install them just using pip
 ## Linux: